-For recent accounting pronouncements, please see "Significant Accounting Policies" in Note 2 of the Notes to Consolidated Financial Statements included in this Annual Report.
+For recent accounting pronouncements, refer to Note 2, "Significant Accounting Policies" within the Notes to the Consolidated Financial Statements included in Part II, Item 8 of this Annual Report on Form 10-K.

 Item 7A.
 Quantitative and Qualitative Disclosures About Market Risk.